Why Precision Matters

 - Logic: Does reasoning follow valid inference? (logic is one component)

-- Fairness: Are biases and assumptions examined?
+- Fairness: Are cognitive biases and assumptions examined?

 The Critical Distinction